 The world of fabrics is vast, colorful, and full of options.
 It is forever changing, too.
 As technology evolves, so do t-shirt fabrics.

 Although it may seem hard to keep up, we hope that this t-shirt fabric guide has provided you with some valuable information that’ll help you to stay ahead of the game.

 T-shirts are the bread and butter for many sellers.
-If you do your research, you can impress your customers with merchandise that’s comfortable, durable, and looks amazing.
+If you do your research, you can impress your customers with custom merch that’s comfortable, durable, and looks amazing.